opencypher/cypherdb/src/content/docs/get-started/graph-algorithms.md

 pageranks = nx.pagerank(nx_graph)
 # NetworkX prefixes the node label to the results
-# This step cleans up the naming so that we can import it back into Kuzu
+# This step cleans up the naming so that we can import it back into CypherDB
 pagerank_df = (
     pl.DataFrame({"name": k, "metric": v} for k, v in pageranks.items()) .with_columns(pl.col("name").str.replace("Scholar_", "").alias("name"))
 )
 ```
 The results from NetworkX are transformed into a Polars DataFrame and the columns
-are renamed appropriately, to match with the node table's columns in Kuzu.
+are renamed appropriately, to match with the node table's columns in CypherDB.

-#### Write NetworkX results to Kuzu
+#### Write NetworkX results to CypherDB

 To ingest the data back in, first run `ALTER TABLE` to add a new column
 `pagerank` to the `Scholar` node table.
 Then, scan the data from the Polars